It is an indication that the baby is not well in the womb; it is a rare complication of childbirth.

 Common causes of fetal distress

 Some causes of fetal distress are maternal.
-Mothers who are expecting multiples (twins, triplets, etc.) have a higher risk of fetal distress.
+Mothers expecting multiples (twins, triplets, etc.) have a higher risk of fetal distress.

-Gestational diabetes occurs when the mother exhibits high blood sugar levels during pregnancy, which can result in a larger baby, which makes delivery difficult and prevents the supply of oxygen.
+Gestational diabetes occurs when the mother exhibits high blood sugar levels during pregnancy, resulting in a giant baby, making delivery difficult and preventing oxygen supply.

 Preeclampsia is a common cause of fetal distress.
-It is evidenced by higher levels of protein in the urine and blood pressure.
+It is evidenced by higher protein levels in the urine and blood pressure.

-Diagnosing this condition in the mother is critical, otherwise it can turn into eclampsia, which is much more serious.
+Diagnosing this condition in the mother is critical.
+Otherwise, it can turn into eclampsia, which is much more severe.

 Complications of eclampsia can include placental abruption, heart failure, stroke, seizures, and even death.

-Oligohydramine, or low amniotic fluid, is another condition that can interfere with the baby’s oxygen supply.
-Although it can occur at any time during pregnancy, it occurs most often in the last trimester.
+Oligohydramnios, or low amniotic fluid, is another condition that can interfere with the baby’s oxygen supply.
+Although it can occur during pregnancy, it occurs most often in the last trimester.

 On the other hand, too much amniotic fluid can also interfere with oxygen levels.